0xPolygon/polygon-docs/docs/zkEVM/how-to/using-foundry.md

 ![Successful Deploy Sbt.sol](../../img/zkEVM/zkv-success-deploy-sbtdotsol.png)

-## Check Deployed Contract in Explorer
+## Check deployed contract in explorer

 - Copy the address of your newly deployed contract (i.e. the `Deployed to:` address as in the above example output).